kiba/Writings/atg/chp2_aftermath.md

 Sure enough, the MALP, the ugliest robot in existence, advanced the ramp, disappearing into the portal, and emerging on the other side.

-Only that O'Neill was looking at a dead man's face, with a pistol aimed at the MALP.
+Only that O'Neill was looking at a dead man's face, who was aiming a pistol at the MALP.